Not many of us can resist the smell and taste of freshly melted butter. And that includes our cats as well.

 What Is In Butter?

-Butter is considered a dairy product and is usually made from cow’s milk.
 You can also find butter made from the milk of other mammals like goat and sheep.

-It has a very high-fat content with some protein.
+It has a very high fat content with some protein.

 Butter is made by churning milk until a firm consistency is formed.
 It is solid when cold and tends to melt at room temperature.